G-Core/product-documentation/documentation/cloud/kubernetes/clusters/create-a-kubernetes-cluster.md

 - Enter the Pool name.
 - Set the minimum nodes and maximum nodes for <a href="https://gcore.com/docs/cloud/kubernetes/clusters/autoscaling/about-autoscaling" target="_blank">autoscaling</a>.
-- Select the type of a worker node: Virtual Instance or Bare Metal.
+- Select the type of a worker node: Virtual Machine or Bare Metal.

 <tabset-element>

-### Virtual Instance
+### Virtual Machine

 Select the flavor, disk size in GiB, and disk type.

-The following Virtual Instance flavors are available:
+The following Virtual Machine flavors are available:

 - **Standard.** 2–4 times the memory of vCPUs
 - **vCPU.** The number of vCPUs equals the amount of memory in GB